tobeva/tobeva.com/content/about/_index.md

 **Consult** &middot; **Design** &middot; **Develop**

 {{< imgproc river Resize "600x">}}
-The Rapahannock River, Virginia, July 2017.
+The Rappahannock River, Virginia, July 2017.
 {{< /imgproc >}}

 We are a small consulting and contracting company specializing in cloud